Basics

 How do I make changes to my team or withdraw?

-You can add team members, delete any or all team members, change details and change from one sub event to another (eg from 6hr to 12 hr).
+You can add team members, delete any or all team members, change details and change from one sub-event to another (eg from 6 hr to 12 hr).

 If the changes result in additional fees, payment must be made before the changes are registered.
 If a refund is needed it will be made to the card used for the initial payment.
-Our volunteers will try to process these promptly.
+Our volunteers will try to process refunds promptly.
 Our payment gateway says refunds take from 2 to 7 days to appear on your statement.

 What is the refund policy?